fuelingphp/wordpress-aws-apprunner-cdk/README.md

 2. Run `cdk synth` to create the cloudformation content
 3. Run `cdk deploy` to deploy the stack into your AWS environment.

+## Limitations
+- **Secret Environment Variables** App Runner will show any environment variables as readable in the App Runner console.
+There is an active ticket to connect into secrets manager to prevent displaying private content on the AWS console.
+- **Plugin & Theme Management** You will need to manage your plugins & themes via composer and must avoid using the wordpress dashboard to upload or add plugins / themes.